 Pop Bumper Lamps

-Pop bumper lamps that use #44/47 bayonet bulbs are terrible.
+Pop bumper lamps that use #44/47 bayonet bulbs have terrible sockets.
 If you are determined to keep them, use the dremel tool and shine up the sides and the bottom contact.

 #555 Miniature Wedge shape